Vidalia Onion Storage Tips & Handling

 The key to preserving Vidalias is to keep them cool, dry, and separated.

-Option 1: One of our favorite places to store Vidalias is the veggie bin in the refrigerator.
+- One of our favorite places to store Vidalias is the veggie bin in the refrigerator.
 Wrap each bulb individually in paper towels, which will help absorb moisture, and place them in the crisper with the vents closed.
+Also consider placing those wrapped onions into a brown paper sack, loosely closed at the top (onions prefer dark, cool, dry places).
 A few will naturally go bad, but many will keep for months.
 Buy a big bag at the end of the season and you should have Vidalias through the holidays!

 - Chop evenly and spread on a cookie sheet, then bake using the lowest temperature setting.
 Remove when thoroughly dry but not brown.
 Store at room temperature in airtight containers.